 Michael Lyle is retired from ordained ministry and lives in the Blue Ridge Mountains of Virginia.

-Michael’s writing has appeared or is forthcoming in Canary, The Carolina Quarterly, Dappled Things, Euphony, The Hollins Critic, IthacaLit, Leaping Clear, The Main Street Rag, MockingHeart Review, Mudfish, The Opiate Magazine, Pilgrimage, Pinyon, River Poets Journal, Rock & Sling, Saint Katherine Review, The Windhover and other journals.
+Michael’s writing has appeared or is forthcoming in Canary, The Carolina Quarterly, Dappled Things, Euphony, Foliate Oak, The Hollins Critic, IthacaLit, Leaping Clear, The Main Street Rag, MockingHeart Review, Mudfish, The Opiate Magazine, Pilgrimage, Pinyon, River Poets Journal, Rock & Sling, Saint Katherine Review, The Windhover and other magazines and journals.

-His chapbook “The Everywhere of Light” (Plan B Press) was published 2018.
+His chapbook “The Everywhere of Light” (Plan B Press) was published in October, 2018.

 Michael’s essays “Feast” and “Enemy” were winners of The Buechner Narrative Writing Project and published in The Christian Century.
 In 2005, he published Gathered Stones, Divine Encounters in Everyday Life, a book of essays from his early years in ministry, one of which was published in 2007 in the Guideposts book Miracles.
 Three of his sermons were published in the Minister’s Annual by Abingdon Press.